dm-p/powerbi-visuals-html-content/README.md

 ### Is there A Roadmap?

 Maybe.
-Right now, my intention was to provide something to fill the current gap left by the original visual for makers and end-users.
+For the moment, my intention has been to provide something to fill the current gap left by the original visual for makers and end-users.

 If there is an appetite for something specific - **that can be implemented within the current custom visual security constraints**  - feel free to create an issue for it and I'll see if I can accomodate.